Doxercalciferol (By mouth)

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

-- Do not use calcium supplements or any other type of vitamin D without first asking your doctor.
+- Do not use vitamin D, phosphate, or calcium supplements, or antacids or other medicines containing magnesium without asking your doctor.

 Warnings While Using This Medicine: